-- On your Services page: If you are creating a new service for your integration, click +Add New Service.
+- On your Service Directory page: If you are creating a new service for your integration, click + New Service.
 It is recommended that you create a service specifically for Amazon GuardDuty notifications.

 - Select Amazon GuardDuty from the Integration Type menu and enter an Integration Name.